louis-manabat/CICD-Helm_and_Kubernetes/README.md

 <img src="readme-images/aws-credentials-vim.png" alt="AWS-cred-vim" width=50% height=50%>
 <img src="readme-images/aws-credentials-vim-2.png" alt="AWS-cred-vim-2" width=50% height=50%>

+##### Please note that the credentials expire every 3 hours, so you will need to update them once they do expire.

 ## Pre-setup

+### Pack
+The following command will dockerise the solution into a Docker image for future use.
+    make pack

 ### Bootstrap
 The following command will create some files to make a remote backend.
 Run the command **once only** and them copy the two values into the respective variables in *main.tf* in the infra directory.